mike-klopfer/Full-Stack/1-foundations/python-http/python-http.md

 >>> query
 {'q': ['gray squirrel'], 'tbm': ['isch']}
 ```
-And we see that we have the queries stored in a dictionarty, by using the parse_qs method that we imported.
+And we see that we have the queries stored in a dictionary, by using the parse_qs method that we imported.
 Note that when Python and `urllib.parse` store the queries in a dictionary, they automatically strip out some of the HTML encoding (replacing a `+` with a space for example).
 Things in URLs are formatted in very specific manner.

 More details in the documentation for `urllib.parse.quote here: https://docs.python.org/3/library/urllib.parse.html#url-quoting.
 Translating URLs to the correct format makes them "URL-safe" or "URL-quoted" or "URL-encoded" or "URL-escaped" (terms used interchangably).